 - Profiles: Interviews and stories featuring the people who drive transformation

-Like Deloitte's Insights, The Forecast includes video and podcast content so audiences can take in thought leadership in their preferred formats.
+Like Deloitte's Insights, The Forecast includes video and podcast content so audiences can engage with thought leadership in their preferred formats.
 There's also an Executive Spotlight section that highlights individual Nutanix executives, positioning them as leaders and sharing their insights on industry trends.

 Philips is best known to the public as a manufacturer of consumer products, from electric toothbrushes to car headlights.
 But for the healthcare industry, Philips is a powerful partner.
 Philips drives innovations in healthcare technology, informatics, and care systems.

-Philips's Future Health Index focuses on the company's healthcare services.
-It's geared primarily toward healthcare leaders and centers on the Future Health Index Report, a downloadable resource that shares statistics from surveyed professionals.
+Philips's Future Health Index focuses on the company's healthcare services, and it's geared primarily toward healthcare leaders.
+It revolves around the data published in the Future Health Index Report, a downloadable resource that shares statistics from surveyed professionals.

 The Index also features research-based content on a variety of topics, including: